tlswg/tls13-spec/draft-ietf-tls-tls13.md

 implementation need only maintain one running hash per hash type for CertificateVerify, Finished and other messages.

->If the client has offered the "signature_algorithms" extension, the signature algorithm and hash algorithm MUST be a pair listed in that extension.
+> The signature algorithm and hash algorithm MUST be a pair offered in the "signature_algorithms" extension (see {{signature-algorithms}}).
 Note that there is a possibility for inconsistencies here.
 For instance, the client might offer DHE_DSS key exchange but omit any DSA pairs from its "signature_algorithms" extension.
 In order to negotiate correctly, the server